Villanova sinks No. 5 Louisville with late charge

 JayVaughn Pinkston added 11 points and six rebounds for the Wildcats (12-7, 3-3 Big East), who outscored the fifth-ranked Cardinals 20-11 over the final four minutes to end a streak of three straight conference losses.

-After falling out of the top spot in the polls following Saturday's narrow home loss to Syracuse, Louisville (16-3, 4-2) were held to just 39.7 percent shooting from the field and committed 17 turnovers to receive a second straight setback following an 11-game win streak.
+After falling out of the top spot in the polls following Saturday's narrow home loss to Syracuse, Louisville (16-3, 4-2) was held to just 39.7 percent shooting from the field and committed 17 turnovers to receive a second straight setback following an 11-game win streak.

 Wayne Blackshear paced the Cardinals with 17 points, while Peyton Siva netted 15 along with a career-high 13 assists and Gorgui Dieng compiled 10 points and nine rebounds.